cmarcelo/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

       After installing the `machine-learning basic` bundle, you can find the example code under :file:`/usr/share/docs/MNIST_example.ipynb`.

+#.
+Before continuing, remove the license comments from the example code.

 The example code downloads and decompresses the MNIST data directly into the :file:`./mnist` directory.
 Alternatively, download the four files directly